The Electoral Bonds Judgement: An Opaque Paradox Unraveled

 Reverting to the question in the beginning, we should know about this judgement because we deserve to be informed citizens, in a participating representative democracy.
 This scheme, like any other law, is a reflection of law and policy making and the intentions of its makers.
 ‘Actions speak louder than words’ indispensably echoes in electoral politics.
 We should and can rightfully exercise our choice of being informed and critically evaluating the governance accordingly.
 After all, Democracy is for the people, by the people, and of the people.

-To listen and learn more about the judgement, do watch these videos by LJRF!
+To listen and learn more about the judgement, do watch these videos by LJRF on Youtube!

 Electoral Bond Judgement – Analysis – Part I by Dr. Lawwellman P.